fedesemeraro/SlicerTomoSAM/README.md

 ### How to use the TomoSAM Slicer extension

+Refer to the `Help & Acknoledgement` text for a list of **keyboard shortcuts** and general tips.
 These are the usual steps to produce a segmentation using TomoSAM:

 - Place the image and embeddings in the same folder and make their name equivalent, e.g. test.tif and test.pkl
 - Open Slicer and, from the drop-down `Modules` menu, select `Segmentation`&rarr;`TomoSAM`